Two Seattle-area women settle wrongful-death ‘superbug’ lawsuits with medical scope manufacturer

 Shawver’s and Bigler’s attorney, David Beninger, said the civil case helped uncover problems with Olympus’ scopes and aided the federal investigation.

-“As a result of our case our, our trial and our continued case, the feds were able to step in and hopefully make changes to make everybody safer,” he said.
+“As a result of our case, our trial and our continued case, the feds were able to step in and hopefully make changes to make everybody safer,” he said.

-Richard Bigler was being treated for pancreatic cancer in 2012 at Virginia Mason when a contaminated scope infected him with a antibiotic-resistant bacteria and he died.
+Richard Bigler was being treated for pancreatic cancer in 2012 at Virginia Mason when a contaminated scope infected him with an antibiotic-resistant bacteria and he died.

 Shawver’s lawsuit over the death of her husband, Larry Rutter, was set to go to trial in October of next year.
 More than 25 lawsuits have been filed against Olympus nationally.